 - Mugunghwa (slow-speed) ( 5 hours and 50 Minutes)

 Here’s a breakdown of the railroad lines, from A to (KT)X:

-The KTX Seoul to Busan Prices vary due to the time of the day you are going.
-Although I usually see the prices hover around 53,000 won.
+The KTX Seoul to Busan Prices vary because of the time of the day you are going.
+Although I usually see the prices hover around, 53,000 won.

 - You can buy rail tickets directly at the station.

 - Or, you can make a booking online via the Korailtalk App